dukris/iis-project/README.md

 # "Schedule App"
-Schedule project for students and teachers
+Schedule project for students and teachers.
+Teachers can grade students.

-##Glossary
+## Glossary
 1. UserInfo - information about user.
 2. TeacherInfo - information about teacher.
 3. StudentInfo - information about student.